Project

 • Wgit allows you to define content extractors that will fire on every subsequent crawl; be it a single URL or an entire website.
 This enables you to focus on the content you want.

-• Wgit can index (crawl and store) HTML to a database making it a breeze to build custom search engines.
+• Wgit can index (crawl and save) HTML to a database making it a breeze to build custom search engines.
 You can also specify which page content gets searched, making the search more meaningful.
 For example, here's a script that will index the Wgit wiki articles:

 require 'wgit'